Update:

 types supportés par défaut (je cite):

-• creditcard - After stripping blanks and dashes, a number that conforms to the mod10 algorithm.
+- creditcard - After stripping blanks and dashes, a number that conforms to the mod10 algorithm.
 Number must have 13-16 digits.

-• email- Valid address characters are a-zA-Z0-9_- and the period and separator.
+- email- Valid address characters are a-zA-Z0-9_- and the period and separator.
 There must be a single at sign (@) and the text after the @

-• eurodate - A date in the form d/m/y, d-m-y, or d.m.y.
+character must include a period. - eurodate - A date in the form d/m/y, d-m-y, or d.m.y.
 The m and d format can be 1 or 2 digits; y can be 2 or 4 digits.
 Converts the input to ODBC date format.
 Allows entry of a time part, but removes it from the ODBC value.

-• float - same as numeric
+- float - same as numeric

-• integer - An integer of the range -2,147,483,648 -- 2,147,483,647
+- integer - An integer of the range -2,147,483,648 -- 2,147,483,647

-• range - a numeric value between the values specified in the min and max attribute.
+value between the values specified in themin

-• regular_expression - same as regex
+attribute. - regular_expression - same as

-• ssn - A nine-digit Social Security number.
+- ssn - A nine-digit Social Security number.
 Can be of the form xxx-xx-xxxx or xxx xx xxxx.

-• social_security_number - same as ssn
+- social_security_number - same as

-• time- A time.
+- time- A time.
 Can be in 12-hour or 24-hour clock format, and can include seconds in the form hh:mm:ss or a case-independent am or pm indicator.

 Converts the input to ODBC time format.
 Allows entry of a date part,

-• url - A valid URL.
+but removes it from the ODBC value. - url - A valid URL.
 Must start with http:\\, https:\\, ftp:\\, file:\\, mailto:, or news:.
 Can include, as appropriate, username and password designators and query strings.
 The main part of the address can only have the characters A-Za-z0-9 and -.

-• usdate - A date in the form m/d/y, m-d-y , or m.d.y, The m and d format can be 1 or 2 digits; y can be 2 or 4 digits.
+- usdate - A date in the form m/d/y, m-d-y , or m.d.y, The m and d format can be 1 or 2 digits; y can be 2 or 4 digits.
 Does not convert the string to an ODBC value and does not allow a time part.

-• zipcode - A 5-digit or 9-digit U.S. ZIP code.
+- zipcode - A 5-digit or 9-digit U.S. ZIP code.
 In 9-digit codes, the final four digits must be preceded by a hyphen (-) or space.